HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 - **Regulatory impacts**

   Finally, regulations such as the EU’s Digital Product Passport are poised to reshape future structured data standards.
-These initiatives will likely influence how structured data is applied, especially in domains like ecommerce and product traceability, encouraging more structured and transparent data practices.
+These initiatives will likely influence how structured data is applied, especially in domains like eCommerce and product traceability, encouraging more structured and transparent data practices.

 By examining these aspects, we aim to provide a comprehensive overview of the state of structured data in 2024, its recent evolution, and its future trajectory.
 Whether you're a seasoned SEO professional, a web developer, an eCommerce strategist, or simply interested in the evolution of the web, this chapter offers valuable insights into how structured data is reshaping our digital world and paving the way for a more connected, transparent, and intelligent online experience.